 Achieve the right coat quality, cut down costs and enhance productivity

 Integrate an SRV or SRD in the process line and ensure uniformity and consistency throughout the coating process.
 Achieve constant colours & thickness without worrying about colour or thickness variations.
-SRV (and SRD) constantly monitors and controls viscosity (and density in case of SRD) and prevents overuse of expensive pigments and solvents.
-Reliable and automatic ink supply ensures that presses run faster and saves operators’ time.
-Optimise the coating process with an SRV and experience lesser reject rates, lesser wastes, fewer customer complaints, fewer press shut downs and material cost savings.
+SRV (and SRD) constantly monitors and controls viscosity (and density in case of SRD) and prevents overuse of materials.
+Reliable and automatic supply ensures that processes run faster and saves operators’ time.
+Optimise the coating process with an SRV and experience lesser wastes, fewer customer complaints, fewer shut downs and material cost savings.
 And at the end of it all, it contributes to a better bottom line and a better environment!

 Clean in place (CIP)

-SRV (and SRD) monitors the cleanup of the ink lines by monitoring the viscosity (and density) of the solvent during the cleaning phase.
+SRV (and SRD) monitors the cleanup of the lines by monitoring the viscosity (and density) of the cleaning fluid during the cleaning phase.
 Any small residue is detected by the sensor, enabling the operator to decide when the line is clean for purpose.
 Alternatively, SRV provides information to the automated cleaning system to ensure full and repeatable cleaning between runs.